Home Improvement

 Injecting a specialised bonding product to fill the voids between the loose tiles and the screed

-What tile fixing technique is appropriate for your situation, you can find out, again, by seeking the advice of a professional and experienced tile expert.
+What tile fixing technique is appropriate for your situation, you can find out, again, by seeking the advice of an experienced tile repair expert.

 Need a handyman?